 Cedar Creek Trail

-Cedar Creek trail is 1.2 miles and begins at an historic log cabin.
+Cedar Creek trail is 1.25 miles and begins at an historic log cabin.
 It follows near Cedar Creek above the falls and is a very pretty hike particularly when the water is flowing.

 Petit Jean’s Gravesite

-This is located on Stout’s Point on the east side or Petit Jean mountain.
+This is located on Stout’s Point on the east side of Petit Jean mountain.
 There is a parking area and a short walk to gorgeous views of the Arkansas River in the valley below.
 Walk around and see the views from different spots around Stout’s Point.

 Mary Ann Richter Overlook